 Most terror attack elicit anger and sorrow, but are rather quickly forgotten.
-One of the attacks that continues to make headlines years after it occurred is the 2010 stabbing of Messianic Israeli tour guide Kay Wilson and her visiting Christian friend, Kristine Luken.
+One of the attacks that continues to make headlines years after it occurred is the 2010 stabbing of Israeli tour guide Kay Wilson and her visiting Christian friend, Kristine Luken.

 Most of our readers are already familiar with the story, but here is a quick recap for those who aren't:

-Kristine Luken, who worked in Messianic ministry, came to Israel to visit Wilson and other friends in December 2010.
+Kristine Luken, who worked for a Messianic ministry, came to Israel to visit Wilson and other friends in December 2010.
 On December 18, Wilson and Luken went for a hike through the picturesque hills south of Jerusalem.
 While hiking they came across two Palestinian Arab men who bound, stabbed and left both women for dead.
 Luken did indeed die of her wounds, but Wilson, despite being stabbed 17 times, survived the attack and was able to drag herself to a nearby public park and call for help.

 On the two-year anniversary of the attack, many Israeli media outlets did stories on Wilson and the trials she has faced since losing her friend and whatever of her own innocence remained on that terrible December day.

 Israel's Ma'ariv newspaper did a full expose (Hebrew) focusing primarily on Wilson's struggles with the national insurance company following the attack.
 (Israeli victims of terror are entitled to special insurance payments while they deal with the physical and emotional aftermath)

 Wilson told the newspaper that she continues to suffer physical pain from the stab wounds that tore through her lungs, as well as the ongoing emotional trauma that has left her bereft of strength to return to her day job.